cloudflare/doca/docs/README.md

 ### [json-schema-example-loader](https://github.com/cloudflare/json-schema-example-loader)

 Finally, we have resolved schemas.
-Unfortunately, their structure don't really match our final HTML documentation.
+Unfortunately, their structure doesn't really match our final HTML documentation.
 It can be still deeply nested and we want to present our users nice examples of API requests and responses.
 We need to do further transformations.
 We remove some original properties and precompute some new ones. **The goal is to create a data structure that will better fit our UI components.** Please, check [the project page](https://github.com/cloudflare/json-schema-example-loader) for more details.

 You might be asking why we use an another webpack loader.
-This could be part of our web application instead.
+This could be a part of our web application instead.
 The main reason is performance.
 We do not want to bog down browsers by doing these transformations repeatedly since JSON Schemas can be arbitrarily nested and very complex.

 ### [doca-bootstrap-theme](https://github.com/cloudflare/doca-bootstrap-theme)

-With both Webpack loaders, you can use your favorite JavaScript framework and easily build your own application already.
+With both Webpack loaders you can use your favorite JavaScript framework and easily build your own application already.
 However, we want to make docs generation accessible even to people who don't have time to build their own application.
 Therefore, we have created a set of templates that matches the output of [json-schema-example-loader](https://github.com/cloudflare/json-schema-example-loader).
 These templates are using popular library [React](https://facebook.github.io/react/).
 Why React?

 - It can be used and rendered server-side
 - We can now bake in additional features into components (show/hide...)
 - It is easily composable
 - We really really like it :)

 [doca-bootstrap-theme](https://github.com/cloudflare/doca-bootstrap-theme) is a generic theme based on [Twitter Bootstrap v3](http://getbootstrap.com/).
-We also have our private theme used by [https://api.cloudflare.com](https://api.cloudflare.com).
+We also have our private doca-cf-theme used by [https://api.cloudflare.com](https://api.cloudflare.com).
 You are encouraged to fork it and create your own awesome themes!

 ### [doca](https://github.com/cloudflare/doca)

 So, we have loaders and nice UI components. **Now it is a time to put it all together.** We have something that can do just that!
 We call it **doca**.
 Doca is a command-line tool written in Node.js that scaffolds the whole application for you.
 It is actually pretty simple.
-It takes fine-tuned webpack/redux/babel based [application](https://github.com/cloudflare/doca/tree/master/app), copies it into a destination of your choice and does few simple replacements.
+It takes fine-tuned webpack/redux/babel based [application](https://github.com/cloudflare/doca/tree/master/app), copies it into a destination of your choice and does a few simple replacements.

 Since all hard work is done by webpack loaders and all UI components live in a different theme package, the final app can be pretty minimalistic and it's not intended to be updated by doca tool. **You should use doca only once.** Otherwise, it would just rewrite your application which is not desirable if you made some custom modifications.
 For example, you might want to add [React Router](https://github.com/reactjs/react-router) and create a multi-page documentation.

 It contains webpack configs for development and production modes.
 You can build a completely static version with no JavaScript.
 It transforms output of [json-schema-example-loader](https://github.com/cloudflare/json-schema-example-loader) into immutable data structure (using [Immutable.js](https://facebook.github.io/immutable-js/)).
 This brings some nice performance optimizations.
 This immutable structure is then passed to [doca-bootstrap-theme](https://github.com/cloudflare/doca-bootstrap-theme) (default option).
 That's it.

 This is a good compromise between easy-to-setup requirement and later customization.
-Do have a folder with JSON Schema files and want to quickly get `index.html`?
+Do you have a folder with JSON Schema files and want to quickly get `index.html`?
 Install doca and use a few commands.
 Do you need your own look?
 Fork and update [doca-bootstrap-theme](https://github.com/cloudflare/doca-bootstrap-theme).
 Do you need to create more pages, sections or use a different framework?
 Just modify the app that was scaffolded by doca.

 One of the coolest features of Webpack is [hot module replacement](https://webpack.github.io/docs/hot-module-replacement.html).
 Once you save a file, you can immediately see the result in your browser.
 No waiting, refreshing, scrolling or lost state.
 It is mostly used in a [combination with React](https://github.com/gaearon/react-hot-loader).
-However, **we can use it for JSON Schemas as well** and here is the demo:
+However, **we use it for JSON Schemas as well** and here is the demo:

 ![JSON Schema Hot Reloading](pics/hot-reload.gif)